Early Direct Deposit

 How Does Early Direct Deposit work?

-When your employer processes payroll, they submit files to the Federal Reserve notifying them how much each employee will be paid that week.
-The Federal Reserve sends that information to us every day to let us know how much and when you’ll be paid.
+When your employer processes payroll, they submit files to the Federal Reserve, notifying them how much each employee will be paid that week.
+The Federal Reserve sends that information to us daily to inform us how much and when you’ll be paid.
 Instead of waiting until your payday to deposit the funds, we make that money available to you as soon as we receive the notification.
 For many members, we receive a notification on Wednesday for a Friday payday (which means your paycheck is available two days sooner).